ayrna/orca/doc/orca-tutorial.md

     0.8854
 ```

-The same results can be optained using the confusion matrix:
+The same results can be obtained from the confusion matrix:

 ```MATLAB
 >> cm = confusionmat(test.targets,info.predictedTest)